skulpt/skulpt/source/GeneralIntro/introduction.rst

 Runtime errors are rare in the simple programs you will see in the first few chapters, so it might be a while before you encounter one.

+**Check your understanding**

+.. mchoicemf:: question1_7_1
+   :answer_a: Attempting to divide by 0
+   :answer_b: Forgetting a colon at the end of a statement where one is required
+   :answer_c: Forgetting to divide by 100 when printing a percentage amount.
+   :correct: a
+   :feedback_a: Python cannot reliably tell if you are trying to divide by 0 until it is executing your program (e.g., you might be asking the user for a value and then dividing by that value—you cannot know what value the user will enter before you run the program).
+   :feedback_b: This is a problem with the formal structure of the program.
+Python knows where colons are required and can detect when one is missing simply by looking at the code without running it.
+   :feedback_c: This will produce the wrong answer, but Python will not consider it an error at all.
+The programmer is the one who understands that the answer produced is wrong.

+   Which of the following is a run-time error?

 .. index:: semantics, semantic error